Because We Want You Around for Those Special Moments

 What does study participation involve?

 You will be on the study for up to 2 years.
+Please see below for participation details.

 As an interested study volunteer, you will:

-5. Within 45 days of completing the blood draw, you must complete your lung cancer screening test (chest CT scan) that has been scheduled for you by your local medical doctor.
+5. Within 45 days of completing the blood draw, you must complete your lung cancer screening test (chest CT scan) that has been scheduled for you by your local doctor.

 6. Once your blood draw appointment and lung cancer screening test (chest CT scan) appointment have been completed, you will receive a $100 electronic gift card for your time and effort.